Prowlarr/Indexers/README.md

 ## Definitions from Jackett

+> [!NOTE]
-With [some differences](https://github.com/Prowlarr/Indexers/issues/370) and a few exceptions Prowlarr Cardigann Indexers are synced upstream with [Jackett](https://github.com/Jackett/Jackett) via the [indexer-sync script in this repository](https://github.com/Prowlarr/Indexers/blob/master/scripts/indexer-sync-v2.sh).
+> With [some differences](https://github.com/Prowlarr/Indexers/issues/370) and a few exceptions Prowlarr Cardigann Indexers are synced upstream with [Jackett](https://github.com/Jackett/Jackett) via the [indexer-sync script in this repository](https://github.com/Prowlarr/Indexers/blob/master/scripts/indexer-sync-v2.sh).
 Syncs are automated daily via GitHub Actions, but can also be triggered manually.
 Any user may also [pull request](https://github.com/Prowlarr/Indexers/compare) a manual sync.

 ### Sync Jackett Indexers

+> [!TIP]
-For detailed instructions on syncing Jackett indexers, including script features, usage examples, and command-line options, see the [Contributing Guide](CONTRIBUTING.md#indexer-sync-process).
+> For detailed instructions on syncing Jackett indexers, including script features, usage examples, and command-line options, see the [Contributing Guide](CONTRIBUTING.md#indexer-sync-process).

 ## Definition Versions

+> [!IMPORTANT]
-Versions require Prowlarr Cardigann C# modifications.
+> Versions require Prowlarr Cardigann C# modifications.
-Prowlarr will fall back to a previous version if no YML exists for the current version.
+> Prowlarr will fall back to a previous version if no YML exists for the current version.

 ## Schemas